 What prenatal care can I expect to be covered by my health plan during my pregnancy?

 As of 2014, health plans sold on each state's Marketplace must cover preventive care without charging you for it.
 Health plans offered from large employers do not have to cover all these services, but many of them do.
-Some of these services have been available at no cost since 2012.

 - Testing for sexually transmitted diseases